nolliechyTW/WIL/Leetcode/ArrayAndHashing/409. Longest Palindrome/README.md

 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category

-- Hashtable <br>
+- Hashset <br>
     1) The problem requires keeping track of whether each character has been seen an odd or even number of times.
-A hashtable is well-suited for **tracking occurrences** of elements because it can directly associate each unique element (in this case, characters) with data (like its count or presence)
+A Hashset is well-suited for **tracking occurrences** of elements because it can directly associate each unique element (in this case, characters) with data (like its count or presence)
     2) Since the problem involves letters that are case-sensitive, the maximum number of unique keys (characters) is limited (26 lowercase + 26 uppercase letters in the English alphabet).
-This constraint makes a hashtable an even more appealing choice, as the space complexity remains manageable
+This constraint makes a Hashset an even more appealing choice, as the space complexity remains manageable

 ### Plan
 > - Sketch visualizations and write pseudocode